wpears/webmap-training/Readme.md

 TEMPLATE EDITING
   -main focus of the rest of the day.

 Drop in simple service to see how it works.
+  - Walkthrough
     - Discuss modules
-    -Interactive example with tricky piece of code with shadowing / reassigning trouble
+      - shadowing / reassigning trouble
+      - separate concerns
+      - maintainability
+      - Extensibility
   - Change titles/downloads
   - See how legends/downloads work

+Another server exercise:
+Show you that publishing services isn't really hard.
+When you run into issues, usually there are proscribed solutions.
+Publish three services
+  -Depth
+  -Elevation
+  -Change
+  -Fix associated errors in the services

 ArcGIS Javascript API

 Libraries!~